Andre Villas-Boas was once the hottest coaching prospect in Europe.

 Eyes bigger than his belly

 Following his European glory, Villas-Boas resigned from Porto before heading to west London for a pop at the Premier League with Chelsea.

-Comparisons with Mourinho – his compatriot and mentor, whom he worked with at Porto, Chelsea and Inter Milan – followed him everywhere.
+Comparisons with Mourinho, his compatriot and mentor with whom he worked with at Porto, Chelsea and Inter Milan, followed him everywhere.

 To many Blues fans, Villas-Boas was simply Mourinho 2.0, which made expectations unreasonably high.

 After losing the dressing room’s biggest characters in Frank Lampard, John Terry and Didier Drogba, it became a question of when, not if, AVB would face the chop.

 They sat in fifth in the League, 17 points off top, and the axe was swung after a 3-1 loss to Napoli in the first-leg of their Champions League tie.